A Ladder to Heaven: Plot

-Suspicious photos taken of heavenly clouds are reported to the U.S. President as indicating a potential factory making weapons of mass destruction (WMD) run by Saddam Hussein, now dead and permanently living in Heaven.
+Suspicious photos taken of heavenly clouds are reported to the U.S. President as indicating a potential factory making weapons of mass destruction run by Saddam Hussein, now dead and permanently living in Heaven.
 The U.S. decides to bomb Heaven, believing Hussein to be building nuclear warheads there.
-A U.S. representative explains the Satan/Saddam/Chris love triangle story to a skeptical United Nations General Assembly.
+President George W. Bush explains the Satan–Saddam–Chris love triangle story to a skeptical United Nations General Assembly.

 Meanwhile, Cartman starts viewing Kenny's memories every time something hits his head.
 After the adults try to tell the boys to get back to their lives and explain cremation to them, Cartman realizes that this is because he drank Kenny's ashes.
 After getting intentionally hit on the head a few more times, Cartman witnesses Kenny locking up the ticket in a box he kept in his room.
 The boys retrieve the stub, collect their confectionery, and lose all interest in the ladder.
 The whole misunderstanding is explained, and various platitudes exchanged that they all want to believe that they can go to heaven when they die, but the meaning is to enjoy life on Earth, which Alan Jackson tries and fails to turn into an umpteenth song.
-As they all leave, Cartman says that he is happy just to have Kenny's memories, but Cartman then insults himself in Kenny's words, implying that Kenny's soul really is trapped in Cartman's body.
+As they all leave, Cartman believes he only has Kenny's memories, but when Cartman insults himself in Kenny's words, he and the other boys realize that Kenny's soul really is trapped in Cartman's body.

 In a final scene, it is revealed that Saddam Hussein is in fact building a WMD factory, disguised as a chocolate chip factory, and is lying to God about it.

 Production

-Singer Alan Jackson is parodied for his country hit "Where Were You (When the World Stopped Turning)" about 9/11, with Matt Stone saying in the episode's audio commentary that he felt Jackson was "cashing in on the sentimentality of [remembering the 9/11 attacks]".
+Singer Alan Jackson is parodied for his country hit "Where Were You (When the World Stopped Turning)" about the September 11 attacks; Matt Stone felt Jackson was "cashing in on the sentimentality of [remembering the 9/11 attacks]".